Sensor Placement for Flapping Wing Model Using Stochastic Observability Gramians: BACKGROUND

 The fundamentals of observability analysis of nonlinear systems in control-affine form is based on differential geometric techniques \cite{Anguelova2004}.
 However, the analytical calculations quickly become intractable for most physical systems of interest.
 A numerical tool termed the empirical Gramian provides more flexibility for nonlinear observability analysis by considering a local assessment of observability from a local linearization about a nominal trajectory.
 This approach benefits from not requiring analyticity of the dynamics, but does so at the expense of losing strict guarantees.

 Consider the nonlinear system with process noise,

 where $\mathbf{w}$ is the vector of noise components, and the full dynamic model may be partially unknown, as in the case of an FEA model or a data-based model with high dimensions.
-To obtain the deterministic empirical Gramian with $\mathbf{w}=\mathbf{0}$, the initial condition of each state is perturbed independently by amount $\pm\varepsilon$ and the system is simulated with an input sequence, $\vect{u}\in\mathcal{U}$, where $\mathcal{U}$ is the set of permissible controls.
-Let $\vect{y}^{+i}$ and $\vect{y}^{-i}$ be the outputs resulting from simulating the system dynamics with the nominal initial condition of state $x_{0,i}$ perturbed in the positive and negative directions respectively.
+To obtain the deterministic empirical Gramian with $\mathbf{w}=\mathbf{0}$, the initial condition of each state variable is perturbed independently by amount $\mp\varepsilon$ and the system is simulated with an input sequence, $\vect{u}\in\mathcal{U}$, where $\mathcal{U}$ is the set of permissible controls.
+Let

+where $\vect{e}_i$ denotes the $i$-th standard basis vector in $\mathbb{R}^n$.
 Then the deterministic empirical observability Gramian is obtained as

 where $t_1$ is the simulation time, $\mathbf{x}_0$ is the initial state and